Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 | Advanced Work Management | Custom pricing | Full platform bundle |

-The Pro plan delivers solid value for smaller teams.
-Business unlocks the automation and resource management features most ops teams actually need.
-There's no free plan — just a 30-day trial.
+The Pro plan is honest value for smaller teams.
+Business unlocks the automation and resource management features that ops teams typically need.
+No free plan — just a 30-day trial.

 Airtable Overview

-Airtable launched in 2012 with a simple idea: what if a spreadsheet could also be a relational database?
-By 2026, that premise has expanded into a full-blown "connected apps platform" with automations, interfaces, AI features, and an app marketplace.
-For operations teams juggling complex, linked data — vendors, inventory, processes, people — it's genuinely impressive.
-And it's caught on fast: Airtable reportedly crossed 300,000+ organizations using the platform.
+Airtable launched in 2012 with a simple premise: what if a spreadsheet could also be a relational database?
+In 2026, that premise has expanded into a full-blown "connected apps platform" with automations, interfaces, AI features, and an app marketplace.
+For operations teams that manage complex, linked data — vendors, inventory, processes, people — it's genuinely impressive.
+Fun fact: Airtable reportedly crossed 300,000+ organizations using the platform, which tells you something about how fast this thing caught on.

 Key Features

-- Linked records — connect tables like a relational database without touching SQL
+- Linked records — connect tables like a relational database without SQL

 - Multiple views — grid, gallery, kanban, calendar, timeline, Gantt (via extension)